Enable the Shopify Integration

 Find the Placed Order metric and change the date range of the graph to see which dates have been fully synced.
 When the sync is complete, the Shopify integration in the Integrations tab will be marked complete.
 If you want to verify for yourself that all data from Shopify is synced, you can cross check the total orders for a few days or a week.
 Before you start validating, make sure your account's timezone matches the settings in Shopify.
 To check or update your account's timezone, go to the Account Settings page and check the Contact Information > Organization section.

-Klaviyo's Shopify web tracking snippets are included below for your convenience.
-You can also access these snippets from your Klaviyo account by clicking through the Setup Wizard.
+Klaviyo's web tracking snippets are included below for your convenience.
+You can also access these snippets from your Klaviyo account by clicking the account dropdown and clicking Setup Web Tracking.

 The Active on Site Metric